-In June 2022, the InvestEU Steering Board adopted a methodology for the Key Performance and Monitoring Indicators (KPIs/KMIs) laid down in Annex III of the InvestEU Regulation (1).
+This paper aims at the establishment of a methodology for the Key Performance and Monitoring Indicators (KPIs/KMIs) laid down in Annex III of the InvestEU Regulation1.
 It does not cover other reporting items or indicators not listed in Annex III.
 Such items or indicators may be proposed and agreed separately between the EC and the respective Implementing Partner (IP).
 This paper

-- summarises the relevant legal provisions of the InvestEU Regulation (section 1); - puts forward the key principles on which the InvestEU KPI/KMI Methodology will be based (section 2), and; - proposes a methodology for the calculation and reporting of each indicator in Annex III of the InvestEU Regulation (section 3).
+- summarises the relevant legal provisions of the InvestEU Regulation (section 1); - puts forward the key principles on which the InvestEU KPI/KMI Methodology will be based (section 2); and - proposes a methodology for the calculation and reporting of each indicator in Annex III of the InvestEU Regulation (section 3).